bubroz/clipscribe/CONTINUATION_PROMPT.md

 This document captures the current state of ClipScribe for future AI assistants or developers who need to continue work on this project.

-## Current State (June 24, 2025 - 07:00 UTC)
+## Current State (June 24, 2025 - 08:15 UTC)

-### Version 2.3.0 Released! 🎉
+### Version 2.4.0 Released! 🎉

-Major improvements to extraction quality and long video support have been completed and tested.
+Major improvements to extraction quality, long video support, and graph visualization have been completed and tested.

 ### Recent Major Updates